ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 Each amino acid corresponds to a 3 nucleotide **codon**.
 There are 20 amino acids total, 9 of which humans can only get from food.

 Each amino acid is coded by a 3-nucleotide codon and there are 4 nucleotides for RNA, so there are $4^3=64$ possible codons.
 AUG is the "start" codon.
+There are three stop codo